 If you cannot quote your TFN when you enrol, you should either, obtain a TFN, or a "Certificate of Application" for a tax file number (TFN) from the Australian Taxation Office.
 Please be aware that it can take several weeks to obtain a TFN.

-If you have applied for a TFN and have not received your TFN before Census date, please ensure you submit a copy of your "Certificate of Application" from the Australian Taxation Office and a copy of your Australia Post "Application Receipt" to Student Central on or before Census date.
+If you have applied for a TFN and have not received your TFN before Census date, please ensure you submit a copy of your "Certificate of Application" from the Australian Taxation Office and a copy of your Australia Post "Application Receipt" to Student Hub on or before Census date.

 Information on how to apply for a TFN can be found on the Australian Taxation Office website.
 Once you have been issued with your TFN, you will need to update your student record immediately.
 ANU will use your TFN to provide advice to the Australian Taxation Office regarding the amount of your loan.